-There are lots of reasons you may experience pain in your body.
+There are lots of reasons you may feel the pain in your body.
 Especially during a flare-up.
 Because of this, if the pain is a new symptom or is happening at a different level of intensity, you should always double-check with your doctor.
-Your doctor can also help you tell the difference between IBS-related pain and other conditions that may feel similar but need medical attention.
+Your doctor can also help you tell the difference between IBS-related pain and other sensations of pain that may feel similar but need medical attention.

 That was a ton of information, so let's summarize.
 Referred pain is a common complaint in the IBS community.
-It happens when pain signals from your organs are partially redirected to your Somatic Nervous System (SNS) as they enter the spinal cord.
+It happens when pain signals partially redirect from your organs to your Somatic Nervous System (SNS) as they enter the spinal cord.
 This causes the pain signals from your organs to register in the skin in another area of the body (like the neck, shoulders, or lower back).

 This mix up can only occur with nerves that enter and exit the spinal cord in the same place.
 This means, for IBS patients, true referred pain is limited to the neck, shoulders, and the lower back.